Argentine university reform of 1918

-The Argentine university reform of 1918 was a general modernization of the universities, especially tending towards democratization, brought about by student activism during the presidency of Hipolito Yrigoyen, the first democratic government.
+The Argentine university reform of 1918 was a general modernization of the universities, especially tending towards democratization, brought about by student activism during the presidency of Hipólito Yrigoyen.
 The events started in Córdoba and spread to the rest of Argentina, and then through much of Latin America.
 The reform set up the freedom for universities to define their own curriculum and manage their own budget without interference from the central government.
 This has had a profound effect on academic life at the universities through the nationalization process that boasts academic freedom and independence throughout the university life.